metadew/iesi/docs/pages/deploy/gcp/mark2.md

 * google_compute_instance -> empty instance
   * google_compute_address -> static IP address
   * google_compute_firewall -> SSH access
-* google_sql_database_instance
+* google_sql_database_instance -> only using private ip
   * google_sql_database
   * google_sql_user -> admin user

 ## Important attention points
-* Mark2 makes use of private VPC peering.
-This is incorrectly destroyed by Terraform and will require a manual action in the console before or after running the destruction.
+* Mark2 makes use of private VPC peering in a custom VPC network.
+While Terraform successfully creates and updates resources, it has issues correctly destroying all resources.
+You will need to manually delete internal VPC peering and the network itself from the console or using the appropriate gcloud commands.

-## Open points
-* Review variables and input, split between setenv.sh and terraform.tfvars
-* Remove the public IP for the CloudSQL instance